memeresearch/memeresearch.github.io/resources.md

 **Coming soon**: sample curriculum materials for the eutrophication unit we developed using MEME.

 ### Sample Models
 Here are some sample models with comments open to show how peers / the teacher might have responded to them.
+Click on each one to see a larger version.

 <a href="/assets/img/Student%20model%201.png" target="_blank"><img src="/assets/img/Student%20model%201.png" alt="Sample student model in MEME" width=400></a>
 <a href="/assets/img/Student%20model%202.png" target="_blank"><img src="/assets/img/Student%20model%202.png" alt="Sample student model in MEME" width=400></a>